AlexMcD0/HKT/README.md

 # HKT
-A gummy o-ring mounted, Bakeneko-style 60% case with inspiration from Class80
+A gummy o-ring mounted, Bakeneko-style 60% case with inspiration from Class80 and Snake

 Hi everyone!